-The NIH Hispanic and Latino Engagement Committee (HLEC) is composed of members of the NIH community who are willing to help promote the efforts of the Hispanic Portfolio.
+The NIH Hispanic and Latino Engagement Committee (HLEC) is composed of members of the NIH community who are willing to help promote the efforts of the Hispanic Employment Portfolio.
 The committee works closely with the Hispanic Strategist to identify opportunities and challenges associated with creating an inclusive work environment.
 They assist in the educational and cultural competency awareness efforts as well as liaise with various internal and external stakeholders and collaborators on matters that encompass all aspects of equal opportunity and nondiscrimination in NIH programs.
 They serve as a catalyst for achieving NIH EDI objectives through effective culture transformation, interventions, and strategies.
 NIH members interested in becoming part of the HLEC may contact the EDI Hispanic Strategist for information and nomination process.

 MORE ABOUT THE PORTFOLIO

 History and Presidential Orders

 At nearly 23 million, people of Hispanic or Latino ethnicity represented fifteen percent of the U.S. labor force in 2011.
-U.S. labor force projections show that by 2018 Hispanics and/or Latinos will comprise eighteen percent of the labor force.
+U.S. labor force projections show that by 2018 Hispanic and/or Latino employees will comprise eighteen percent of the labor force.

 - In 1970, President Nixon issued a comprehensive Sixteen-Point Federal Employment Plan aimed at increasing Hispanic representation in the Federal workforce.

 - In 1973, the 16-point plan was renamed “Spanish-Speaking Program” to emphasize bilingual skills; and in 1978, the program was again renamed to what it is known as today, the “Hispanic Employment Program” (HEP).

 - In 2010, President Obama issued Executive Order 13555, an order that called for expanding educational opportunities and improving educational outcomes for Hispanics and Latinos of all ages, and to help ensure that all Hispanics receive an education that properly prepares them for college and productive careers.

 - In 2011, President Obama issued Executive Order 13583, which contain comprehensive strategies for the identification and removal of barriers to equal employment opportunity that might exist in recruitment, hiring, promotion, retention, professional development and training, policies, and practices.